arrayfire/afQuantumSim/README.md

 ArrayFire Quantum Simulator
 =============

-Implementation of a Quantum Computer Simulation using ArrayFire as Backend
+ArrayFire Quantum Simulator AQS is a C++14 Quantum Computer Simulator library using ArrayFire as the backend for high performance simulators across various devices (CPUs and GPUs).

-Currently supports the simulation of up to 30 qubits (theoretically), but has only been tested up to 13 qubits.
+The library supports simulations of up to 30 qubits, but it's limited to the hardware's memory resources.

 ## Features
 - Fast and optimized simulations of circuits
 - Lightweight, portable, and extendable library
-- Intuitive to use use with its high level of abstraction
+- Intuitive to use with its high level of abstraction
 - Allows granular control through its api allowing for easy access of the underlying arrays through ArrayFire
 - Multiple special gates that implement complex features without the need of manual implementations
+- Includes a circuit displayer from constructed circuits

 ## Example